jaseg/tachibana_talk/README.rst

 Interceptor/Interceptor emulation activated).
 Placing this logic in a discrete circuit might provide some more security against an Interceptor compromise as simple digital logic circuits cannot be reprogrammed as opposed to an FPGA.

-Special care must be taken to proof the Interceptor user interface against UI element spoofing ("Please enter your password here: _____ ") and to deal with the risk of the user not noticing a change in trust level and entering her password into the untrusted host without noticing.
+Special care must be taken to proof the Interceptor user interface against UI element spoofing (``Please enter your password here: _____``) and to deal with the risk of the user not noticing a change in trust level and entering her password into the untrusted host without noticing.
 The latter is a risk especially considering that many professional users type their passwords without actually understanding or even just looking at their system.